 Mediation is a voluntary process, each person involved decides how far he or she wants it to go and no one can be made to take part if they do not want to.
 Many people feel nervous about meeting the other person, but if they talk to the mediators about their fears and then feel they are prepared to give it a go, they are often surprised at how well it turns out.
 Around 80% of people who come together in a joint meeting succeed in reaching an agreement with each other.

 In community mediations the answer is no. A mediation agreement is a statement of good intent, describing how people will modify their behaviour in order to improve the situation in the future.
 Mediation agreements work because they are arrived at after discussion and are freely entered into by the people concerned.
 The mediators check carefully to make sure that the agreements are practical, workable, and really do address the problems which brought everyone into mediation in the first place.
-In workplace mediations, if permission is given agreements may be referred to the employer or personnel manager for ratification and application to the work situation.
-In civil/commercial mediations the agreement can be drafted to be legally binding.

-Even if no agreement is reached, the situation may improve as those involved will have spoken to the mediators and the other party, thought about changes they could make and heard the other’s point of view.
 If an agreement was reached, but later this seems not to be holding, then we can arrange a second meeting, if both parties want this to happen.
 In the second meeting we would consider what worked and what didn’t, and whether the original agreement should be modified in some way.

 You do not require evidence for mediation, as the mediators do not attempt to establish who has done what, or who is right or wrong.
 After exploring ‘the past’ the focus turns to ‘the future’, helping you to explore what you would like to happen, how you would like things to be, and what can be done to achieve this.